perandersson/glmock/README.md

 ### How does it work?

-By linking with this framework instead of the original OpenGL libraries we can highjack all OpenGL calls into the mock framework intsead.
-It is not possible to build a command chain of the expected function calls.
+By linking with this framework instead of the original OpenGL libraries we can highjack all OpenGL calls into the mock framework instead.
+It is now possible to build a command chain of the expected function calls.

 ### Purpose